 What can a @DataProvider annotated method return?

-• One is an array of array of objects or a 2D array ( Object[][] ).
-This is the most used return type while making data providers.
+- One is an array of array of objects or a 2D array ( Object[][] ).
+This is one of the most used return types for a data provider and will be covered in this post.

-In a 2D array, the number of rows depicts how many times a test case should run, and the number of columns depicts different test data that a single case would run on.
+- and the number of columns depicts the actual values/test data that a single case would run on.

-Let’s make a data provider method that returns a 2D array with some values.
+Let’s create a data provider method that returns a 2D array with some values.

 @DataProvider(name = "dataprovider_name")